DennisSheets/Liftoff/README.md

 - Spring Data JPA & Hibernate (data access layer)
 - Spring Security (authentication)
 - Spring Mail (sending emails to users)
-- Thymeleaf (template enging)
+- Thymeleaf (template engine)
-- HTML5 and Bootstrap (responsive user interface)
+- Bootstrap
 - MySQL database

 # What the Team Will Have to Learn